 If the event goes ahead but is significantly different from what was advertised, ticket-holders may also have a right to a refund on the grounds that a reasonable consumer would otherwise not have agreed to buy the ticket in the first place, had they known the line-up or any other important feature would significantly change.

-Some event organisers are members of Live Performance Australia (LPA).
-LPA members must follow a code of practice for ticketing.
+Some event organisers are members of Live Performance Australia (LPA), who must follow a code of practice for ticketing.
 This includes holding all ticketing money in a separate account, which they can’t access until after the event.
 This speeds up the refund process if an event is cancelled.

-Most LPA events have conditions that limit your rights if you buy your ticket from an unauthorised re-seller (a ‘ticket scalper’).
+Most LPA events have conditions that limit your rights if you buy your ticket from an unauthorised re-seller (ticket scalper).
 The organiser may even cancel your tickets.

 If you bought a ticket to an event and it did not go ahead as promoted, you may have the right to a full or partial refund.

 - a headline act doesn’t perform